0xOucan/ModerIA-AItrifectaethglobal/README.md

 - Payments are held in escrow until successful completion
 - The agent joins calls to take notes and mediate disputes

-## 🔐 Secure Data Storage with Nillion DB
+## 🔐 Secure Data Storage with Recall Network

-The platform uses Nillion DB for secure, encrypted data storage:
+The platform uses Recall Network for secure, decentralized data storage:

-- Service listings are securely stored
+- Service listings are securely stored with rich metadata
 - Bookings and transaction history are tracked
-- Sensitive data is encrypted
+- Meeting data and quality assessments are preserved
-- Meeting links and payment information are protected
+- Payment records and escrow transactions are immutable
 - Review data and dispute information is securely managed

+## 💰 Payment Processing with ERC20 Escrow

+The platform uses a secure escrow system for USDC token payments:

+- Client funds are held in escrow by the agent
+- Payment is only released after service verification
+- Otter AI analyzes service quality to authorize payments
+- All transactions are recorded on Base Sepolia blockchain
+- Complete transparency with transaction history

 ## 📊 Database Schema